 Animations and GIFs

-Many retail brands and companies in creative industries are creating colorful and quirky animations to advertise new products, announce promotions, or accentuate their brand’s overall aesthetic.
-Using animations and GIFs allows them to showcase their products or services in creative and eye-catching ways.
+Many retail brands and companies in creative industries are creating colorful and quirky animations to advertise new services, announce promotions, or accentuate their brand’s overall aesthetic.
+Using animations and GIFs allows them to showcase their services or services in creative and eye-catching ways.
 If you want to take a baby step into the world of video email marketing, and don’t have a specific message to get across, using animations or GIFs can brighten up an email header and highlight something in a way that’s much more exciting than text or a static image.

 You can also leverage existing video.
 With a short GIF that shows a clip, you can give viewers a nice teaser of content in a way that’s easy to consume—and easy to get more.